-Follow the Leader: Obbys, which are usually floating masses of land normally filled with are known as Free Models.
+Follow the Leader: Obstacle courses ("obbies" as they're called), which are usually floating masses of land normally filled with free models.
 (Which are models which people release to the public which are normally slapped onto places to make a place with little effort, like Lava Bricks, Spinners, Obby Pieces and such.
 Though they are models that have been released to the public, so I guess there isn't much excuse not to use them. ) It's impossible to browse the front page without seeing at least one "WHO KILD SPONGBAWB OBBI" or something similar.

 Foreshadowing: The Sword Pack hat's description hinted at the Ascended Glitch entry above.

 The HUD update completely removed user messages and hints in-game, which made some places potentially Unwinnable if those hints/messages contained clues or passwords. note The update changed how they work, which caused the problems.
 Rather than being a direct child of the player, a player-specific Hint or Message has to be a child of player.PlayerGui, so all that is required is a script adjustment.
 On the other hand, there are some games that haven't been updated in years and use the old message format.

 Changes in the physics engine have broken many popular places that depend on certain physics objects.
 The Super Roblox Galaxy series, for example, was broken when the "RocketPropulsion" object was nerfed to be non-functional as a child of a brick controlled by a Player (namely, the torso).

 GIFT: Justified, usually.
 It's a site aimed mainly towards kids, so most of the time they're just... y'know... being kids.